cli #

 fn (Command) root #

-fn (cmd Command) root() Command
+fn (cmd &Command) root() Command

-root returns the root Command
+root returns the root Command of the command chain.

 fn (Command) setup #